oldskoolfan/rando-quotes/README.md

 ## FYI new feature coming

 ## Notes:
-This was developed on Windows 11 in WSL Ubuntu 20.04.5 with Node v18 using VS Code and Postman.
+This was painstakingly developed on Microsoft Windows 11 in WSL Ubuntu 20.04.5 with Node v18 using VS Code annnnd Postman.

 All endpoints are in the `AppController`.
 The main endpoint for getting a random quote is `/quote/random`.
 Other endpoints were added to test the database functionality.